fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

-> The SessionDetailsView will have a similar implementation for the header as defined in SessionsView, the difference it is the title value, which will be defined by the Session’s name.
+> The SessionDetailsView will have a similar implementation for the header as defined in the SessionsView, the difference it is in the title value, which will be defined by the Session’s name.

 The code above contains a grid with four images: Like, Favorite, Share and Details.
 And for each one we need to subscribe the Tap event using the “GestureRecognizers” from the Image, this way you need to define for each image its TapGesture as following: